“If anyone does not provide for his relatives, and especially for his immediate family, he has denied the faith and is worse than an unbeliever.”

 Emmett: “Maybe I just aim to please,” he says.
 “How’re the little bastards, huh?”

-Em wonders how she’d sound if it was one of many times instead.
+Em wonders how she’d sound if it was ‘one of many’ times instead.
+Like the many jobs he has lied about.
 Maybe less sad and more angry.

 Emmett: Ok, sis.
 I’ve actually been a conman for the last five years while you were getting your medical degree and raising a family.
 It’s more fun than being an actor and probably pays better, too, until recently, since I just pissed off a literal Saudi prince—I know!— who may or may not be willing to get NOPD involved, making me the center of a diplomatic and legal shitstorm.
 Or, you know, just getting me killed.
 And Dad said I wouldn’t go anywhere without a college degree, amirite?

-GM: Seemingly not in the mood to dwell on that subject further, Em’s older sister continues, “Maya and Noah are doing good.
+GM: Seemingly not in the mood to dwell on the subject further, Em’s big sister continues, “Maya and Noah are doing good.
 They started Pre-K and first grade not too long ago.
 Maya came home with her ‘first homework assignment’ actually excited to be doing it.
 The teacher made it like a scavenger hunt, counting up objects around the house.”

 Emmett: He smiles.
 “That’s nice, Lena.
 Really, it is.”